 You might also want to take a stroll through some of Edinburgh’s fascinating graveyards (kirkyards), where you’ll find interesting monuments and burial sites.
 These include a statue of Abraham Lincoln in the Old Calton Burial Ground, the grave of Adam Smith in the Canongate Kirkyard, and a memorial for Robert Louis Stevenson in Princes Street Gardens.

-5. Save money with Royal Edinburgh Ticket
+5. Save money with the Royal Edinburgh Ticket

 Once you’ve exhausted all the free attractions, another good way to save money is to purchase an Edinburgh Royal Ticket.